I absolutely love word art as home decor.

 Type the word or phrase you want to turn into a wire sign, apply a font, adjust the size, and print it out.
 I use a design program to make mine large, then print it across multiple pages.

-If you don’t have a program like this, you can download the free template for this Welcome sign.
+If you don’t have a program like this, you can download the free template for this Welcome sign or purchase the full template pack of 81 words for only $7.
 The PDF is already set up to print across two standard 8.5″ x 11″ pages to make an 18″ sign.

 Tip: Use a script font that has a consistent line thickness for best results.